phenotypic.abc_.GridCorrector#

 Purpose

 Use GridCorrector when implementing transformations that modify entire GridImage objects while respecting their grid structure.
-Like ImageCorrector, it updates all image components (rgb, gray, enh_gray, objmask, objmap) together to maintain synchronization.
+Like ImageCorrector, it updates all image components (rgb, gray, detect_mat, objmask, objmap) together to maintain synchronization.
 The difference is that it requires GridImage input and output, making explicit that your transformation works in the context of grid-structured plate images.

 What GridCorrector modifies